tvarchive/optimusTemplate/Readme.md

 1. `Fragmentation`
 2. `Distribution`

+Suppose you have 5 feature files in your project and 5 devices connected, now in
-`Fragmentation`: Each feature will run on each of the devices (5 features on 5 devices).
+`Fragmentation`: All 5 features will run on all 5 devices.
 ![](http://i.imgur.com/dGtTjEY.jpg)
-`Distributuion`: Each feature will run on one single device (1 feature on 1 device ).
+`Distributuion`: one feature will run on each device.
 ![](http://i.imgur.com/7AhgPzi.jpg)